 Complementary medicines and treatments include a wide range of treatments that are not usually used by most doctors in the UK.
 These treatments are sometimes described as alternative medicine.
 However, "complementary" is a better description, as they should be used alongside, but never replace, the treatment offered by your doctor.

 Few complementary or alternative medicines are known to be safe during pregnancy.
-And some herbal remedies, such as blue cohosh, can actually be harmful for the baby.
+And some herbal remedies, such as blue cohosh, can actually be harmful to your baby.

 Get medical advice